koderzi/wp-dev/README.md

 This repository provides a number of features that make it easy to set up and use a local WordPress environment for development purposes:

 - **Pre-installed Git and Xdebug**: The development environment comes with Git and Xdebug pre-installed, allowing you to easily manage your code and debug your applications.
-- **Auto-update environment**: The environment is set up for auto-update, which means that any updates made to the original template repository will be reflected in your duplicated repository automatically.
-This makes it easy to keep your development environment up-to-date with the latest changes and improvements.
 - **Easy plugin and theme integration**: The environment makes it easy to include plugins and themes from other repositories, allowing you to quickly integrate third-party code into your WordPress application.
 - **Fast and easy setup**: The development environment is Dockerized, making it easy to set up and use on any system that supports Docker.
 The provided instructions are easy to follow and should have you up and running in no time.
 - **Customizable**: The environment is highly customizable, allowing you to configure it to meet your specific needs.
 You can easily add or remove plugins and themes, and modify the environment to suit your development workflow.